 “Woot!
 Woot!”
 Mario cheered, the tide of war turning in favor of Basement Cat.
 Brilliant orbital lasers streaked down into the appmosphere.

 Cherry’s footprints became more vibrant on the appscape; he was getting closer.
 For whatever reason, she’d returned to Waterfall.
-He remembered the unchecked notification blinking in his HUD and received a notification from Cherry just as he rode the bike into the Waterfall app, vanishing in a spark of electric blue light.
+As he rode the bike into the Waterfall app, vanishing in a spark of electric blue light, he remembered the unchecked notification blinking in his HUD.

 Spawning into the map, Mario skipped up the steps and glanced around for Cherry.
 The Waterfall was crowded with visitors -- so many it caused noticeable lag and a drop in framerate.
 He wasn’t going to find her visually, so he opened a user search for his mutual friend.